platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 # Self-checks and badges

 - https://www.repostatus.org/#active
-- Open SSF best practises
+- Open SSF best practices

 Clearly defining the objectives and scope of the model.
 Using appropriate model structure and complexity.